mike4192/spotMicro/README.md

 ```

 #### Note on Walking Gaits
 The default gait implemented is a 8 phase gait that incorporates body movement which helps maintain balance and stability.
-An alternate trot gait, where the diagonal legs move simultaneously, can achieve faster walking speeds, but is less stable and requires careful positioning of the robot's center of mass.
+An alternate trot gait, where the diagonally opposite legs move simultaneously, can achieve faster walking speeds, but is less stable and requires careful positioning of the robot's center of mass.
 The trot gait is the one depicted in the animation at the top of this document.
 See the `spot_micro_motion_cmd` node's config file for information on how to switch to the trot gait.
 The 8 phase gait can be observed in the linked Youtube video.

 ## General Instructions
 This section attemps to be a full set of instructions to get a spot micro robot calibrated and running with this code.